Australian wildfires threaten to produce ashtray wine vintage

 Chris Pfieffer chose to harvest his 2003 crop "to the ground" and forgo the cost of fermenting.
 Pfieffer's grapes were infected again to differing degrees in 2007, 2009, 2010 and 2013.

-While a grape grower can command between A$3 and A$4 a liter for good quality grapes, that falls to just 50 to 60 cents a liter for the bulk sale of partially smoke tainted grapes.
-If the grapes are so badly affected they can only be distilled to recover the alcohol, the price falls to around 10 cents per liter.
+While a grape grower can command between A$3 and A$4 a litre for good quality grapes, that falls to just 50 to 60 cents a litre for the bulk sale of partially smoke tainted grapes.
+If the grapes are so badly affected they can only be distilled to recover the alcohol, the price falls to around 10 cents per litre.

-Those reduced returns line up against the A$2 per liter average cost to grow grapes.
+Those reduced returns line up against the A$2 per litre average cost to grow grapes.

 "I chose not to work that out," Pfieffer said when asked about the accumulated financial toll.
 "If you do that in the wine industry, you'd end up crying, but it's certainly significant."